Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Alpenpanorama Glacier ExpressFahrt nach Andermatt mit Glacier Express im Herbst (Foto: Glacier Express AG Stefan Schlumpf)

-Like Zermatt and Saas-Fee, St. Moritz is all about the outdoors.
-Summer and winter.
-Whether you’re into biking, hiking, stand up paddling, swimming, windsurfing, skiing, snowboarding, snowshoeing, cross-country skiing or just going for a walk, you’ll find your fix.
+As in Zermatt and Saas-Fee, outdoor experiences are the focus in St. Moritz.
+Whether it's cycling, hiking, stand-up paddling, swimming, windsurfing, skiing, snowboarding, snowshoeing, cross-country skiing, or just a leisurely walk, you'll find everything your heart desires here.

-Another place worth visiting, since you have a full day in St. Moritz, is Ospizio Bernina.
-With 2253 metres (7397 feet) above sea level, this little railway station is the highest spot of the Bernina Express Line.
-Trains from St. Moritz leave every hour and lead you past several good-looking spots with lakes, glaciers and towering mountains.
+Another place worth visiting is Ospizio Bernina.
+At 2,253 meters above sea level, this small station is the highest point on the Bernina Express scenic train.
+Trains depart hourly from St. Moritz and take you past lakes, glaciers, and towering mountain peaks.

-On the culinary side, I recommend two things in the Grisons.
-Firstly, don’t miss out on a bowl of Bündner Gerstensuppe.
-This barley soup with vegetables and meat is iconic to the Grisons and one of my favourite soups.
-It warms you up like nothing else on a chilly day.
+On the culinary side, I recommend two things in the Engadin.
+First, you shouldn't miss a bowl of Bündner barley soup.
+This soup, made with barley, vegetables, and meat, is a typical dish from the region and warms you up on a chilly day like nothing else.

 Wandern CorvatschWandern bei Corvatsch mit Bergsee (Foto: Engadin St. Moritz Tourismus Christof Sonderegger)